LAStools/LAStools/bin/las2las_README.txt

 -start_at_point 100            : skips all points until point number 100
 -start_at_point 900            : omits all points after point number 900
 -subseq 20 100                 : extract a subsequence of 100 points starting from point 20
--point_type 0                  : force point type to be 0
+-set_point_type 0              : force point type to be 0
--point_size 26                 : force point size to be 26
+-set_point_size 26             : force point size to be 26
 -set_classification 0          : sets all classifications fields to zero
 -set_user_data 0               : sets all user_data fields to zero
 -remove_all_vlrs               : remove all VLRs